Vigilos/city-explorer-api/README.md

 Name of feature: Initial setup and coding
 Estimate of time needed to complete: 2.5 hours
 Start time: 14:45
-Finish time:
+Finish time: 16:45
-Actual time needed to complete:
+Actual time needed to complete: 2 hours